ahmagdy/MoMoG-Mongoose-Model-Generator/README.md

 });
 module.exports = mongoose.model('Article', articleSchema);
 ```
-will generate file with this code in the same directory called **article.js**
+will generate file with this code in the directory ./models called **article.js**

 ##License:
 [The MIT License](https://opensource.org/licenses/MIT)